Financial risk management: Investment banking

-Middle office also maintains the following functions, often overlapping the above Groups:
+Other teams, overlapping the above Groups, are then also involved in risk management.

-Corporate Treasury is responsible for monitoring overall funding, capital structure, and liquidity risk (reviewing i.a.
-Liquidity at risk, Earnings at risk, and Cash flow at risk); responsibility also extends to the FTP framework allowing for appropriate funding and comparable performance evaluation among business units.
+Corporate Treasury is responsible for monitoring overall funding and capital structure; it shares responsibility for monitoring liquidity risk, and for maintaining the FTP framework.

+Middle Office maintains the following functions also:

-Product Control is primarily responsible for insuring traders mark their books to fair value (a key protection against rogue traders) and for "explaining" the daily P&L.
+Product Control is primarily responsible for insuring traders mark their books to fair value — a key protection against rogue traders — and for "explaining" the daily P&L; with the "unexplained" component, of particular interest to risk managers.

-Credit Risk monitors the bank's debt-clients on an ongoing basis, re both exposure and performance.
+Credit Risk monitors the bank's debt-clients on an ongoing basis, re both exposure and performance; while (large) exposures are initially approved by an "investment committee".